 Kenneth Niyibizi currently a first-year student at Kampala International University.

 After perusing a Diploma in ICT, Kenneth tutored ICT at Lake Bunyonyi S.S Buwama Island on Lake Bunyonyi in Western Uganda.
 He realized fewer girls were excelling however, the more they interacted with their male counterparts, the more their passion in ICT was built.
-Most of the girls considered ICT hard yet they had never tried it out and it is only after being exposure that they realize it is not as complex.
+Most of the girls considered ICT hard yet they had never tried it out and it is only after being exposed that they realize it is not as complex.

-In Uganda most ICT initiatives are strategically located in urban areas thus leaving the rural girl Behind.
+In Uganda, most ICT initiatives are strategically located in urban areas thus leaving the rural girl Behind.
 A few rural girls that have been introduced to computer studies have managed to outcompete boys for example in Lake Bunyonyi S.S Buwama.
-Access is therefore key and Government should equip rural schools with Electricity and Computers to necessitate skill development of Girls in ICT.
+Access is therefore key and the Government should equip rural schools with Electricity and Computers to necessitate skill development of Girls in ICT.